Manipulation of pulse and tempo

 The artistic result of 'Manipulation of puls and tempo' is 6 songs in 3 different 'Rhythm Designs'.

-Here you can listen to the 6 songs, two in each variation of the three Rhythmic Design
+Here you can listen to the THEME of the 6 songs, two in each variation of the three Rhythmic Design

 Composed by Peter Bruun